A user-friendly, frequently updated reference guide that aligns with international guidelines and protocols.

 Bone marrow aspiration and biopsy to confirm disease phase

 With use TKIs, patients in accelerated phase are found to have almost similar survival compared to chronic phase.
-Hence CML-AP is no more used in present WHO classification.
+Hence CML-AP is no more used.
 However, the WHO identifies the following features as being associated with an increased risk of disease progression.

 At diagnosis